corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 * `timestamp`: Time the item was recorded in the vault, in ISO-8601 format.
 * `size_bytes`: Size of the exported item in bytes.
 * `filename`: Original filename, attachments only.
-* `participants`: Semicolon-separated participants of the transaction's output states, transactions only.
+* `participants`: Semicolon-separated participants of the transaction's states, transactions only.

-The participants are the distinct participants of the transaction's output states, using the legal name for well-known parties and the hash of the owning key otherwise.
-The column is empty when the transaction has no output states or the states cannot be deserialized.
+The participants are the distinct participants of both the states created by the transaction and the states it consumes, using the legal name for well-known parties and the hash of the owning key otherwise.
+Participants of the created states are listed first.

+Reading the participants requires deserializing the contract states, which needs the CorDapp that defines them to be installed on the node.
+Transactions themselves are exported as binary blobs and do not need the CorDapp, so an export never fails because a CorDapp is missing: the participants which cannot be read are simply omitted, and the number affected is reported once the export has completed.
+Install the CorDapp and export again if the participants are required.

+The states consumed by a transaction are only references, so they are resolved by loading the transactions which created them.
+These are always available during a normal archive run: the walkback marks a transaction for deletion before its source transactions are even marked for walkback, so a source transaction is never archived ahead of the transaction consuming it, and the vault is only purged after the export has completed.
+Source transactions are therefore archived in the same snapshot as the transactions consuming them, or in a later one, never in an earlier one.

+{{< note >}}
+A consumed state therefore only fails to resolve in one of two cases: the transaction which created it is genuinely not held by the node, which happens on a vault where a snapshot has been imported without the later snapshots holding its source transactions; or the states of that transaction cannot be read because the CorDapp defining them is no longer installed.
+The participants of those states are then omitted from the list, and the number of states affected is reported at the end of the export.
+{{< /note >}}

-Extracting the participants requires deserializing every exported transaction.
+Extracting the participants requires deserializing every exported transaction and loading the transactions which created the consumed states.
 If this overhead is unwanted, it can be disabled with the `exporter.extractParticipants` property (default `true`), in which case the participants column is left empty:

 ```text
 exporter: {